MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 #### But I don't like *pair*ing

 Maybe that's true.
-Possibly it's just a matter of lack of familiarity.
+Possibly it's a matter of lack of familiarity.
 If you've tried pairing and found that it didn't work, try a different partner, this makes a huge difference.
 If you feel lost or it's still not working, try some of the techniques near the end of this doc.

 ## *Pairing* *station*